noschenk/useful_material/README.md

 # useful_material
-Here is some material I like to use, including my onwn and other persons templates and explanations.
+Here is some material I like to use, including my onwn and other persons templates and explanations, recommendations etc. Shortly: inspiring things.

 ## git
 Very nice link for a git tutorial/ book.
 If you want to learn git, try this.